-- Students must maintain a cumulative grade point average of 3.75 or better (excluding pre-collegiate courses). - Students must successfully complete 30 or more credits in the fall/ spring semesters and have no grade below a "C" in the given year. - Students must have no outstanding grade of "I" during the academic year.
+- Students must maintain a cumulative grade point average of 3.75 or better (excluding pre-collegiate courses). - Students must successfully complete 30 or more credits in the fall/spring semesters and have no grade below a "C" in the given year.
+Students must have no outstanding grade of "I" during the - Students must have no outstanding grade of "I" during the academic year.